Diverse workplaces can be more productive!

 - Join MCCDC in promoting equal employment opportunities, affordable housing, living wages and economic self-sufficiency.

-- MCCDC has received significant public attention throughout our forty year history working with youth and underserved populations to become economically self-sufficient and overcome poverty.
+- MCCDC has received significant public attention throughout our forty year history helping youth and underserved populations to become economically self-sufficient and overcome poverty.

 - A business supporting our cause will benefit from the goodwill and positive association of promoting equity and reducing institutional racism.